 NEW!
 The Planning Board has completed its worksessions on the Master Plan and has approved the Planning Board Draft Plan, which is available for review.
 The Planning Board Draft Plan has been transmitted to the County Council and the County Executive.
+The Transportation Appendix can be found here.
 The next step in the process is a County Council public hearing on the Planning Board Draft Plan, which has not been scheduled at this time.

 The Rock Spring area of North Bethesda is included in the 1992 North Bethesda/Garrett Park Master Plan and mostly comprises single-use office buildings.
 The headquarters for Lockheed Martin and Marriott International are located within Rock Spring and Montgomery Mall is located just to the west.